Exhibition Details

 -

-Please contact inquiries@greattreasuresofgold.ca to schedule a tour.
+Please contact Amanda at inquiries@greattreasuresofgold.ca to schedule a tour.

 Parking

-Free street parking is available on 29th Ave and on the surrounding streets. cSPACE also has a small parking lot at the back of the building.
+Free street parking is available on 30th Ave and on the surrounding streets. cSPACE also has a small parking lot at the back of the building.

 “Christ by the Sea,” submission by Brian Sloan